-A passport is not required for all cruises, but it’s a good idea to travel with one.
+A passport is not required for all cruises, but it’s still a good idea to travel with one.
 An unexpected delay, a personal emergency, or a change in ports could result in a problem if you don’t have a passport.

 The cruise lines inform passengers that it’s their responsibility to have the proper travel documents.
-If you’re denied boarding because you didn’t bring the necessary documents or identification, you will not receive a refund from the cruise line.
+If you’re denied boarding because you didn’t bring the necessary documents or identification, you will not receive a refund or compensation from the cruise line.

 When planning your cruise, be sure to contact the embassy or consulate of the countries you will be visiting to find out what their entry requirements are.
 Some countries require a visa in addition to a passport.

 To avoid potential problems, make sure the name on your cruise reservation matches the full name listed on your government-issued ID or passport.
-In other words, if your name on official documents is John Michael Smith, but you normally are referred to as Michael Smith, be sure to use your full name when registering for the cruise.
+In other words, if your name on official documents is John Michael Smith, but you normally are referred to as Mike Smith, be sure to use your full name when registering for the cruise.